Frcsc/Kaya/README.md

 ## Assumptions

-- The data provided in the dataset can be used for testing.
+- The data provided in the dataset can be used for database seeding.

 ## Solution Explanations / steps